-Within the framework of the European Union’s coronavirus response and recovery plan, the Commission initiated a new support action for interregional partnerships, aiming to mobilise regional and national innovation actors to address the impact of coronavirus.
-This new pilot action, which builds on the successful experience of a similar action on “interregional innovation projects” launched in late 2017, now supports interregional partnerships in four different areas: coronavirus-related innovative solutions, circular economy in health, sustainable and digital tourism, and hydrogen technologies in carbon-intensive regions.
+Within the framework of the European Union’s corona virus response and recovery plan, the Commission initiated a new support action for interregional partnerships, aiming to mobilise regional and national innovation actors to address the impact of the corona virus.
+This new pilot action, which builds on the successful experience of a similar action on “interregional innovation projects” launched in late 2017, now supports interregional partnerships in four different areas:

 Selected partnerships benefit from the Commission experts’ support, providing, among others, advice on how to best combine EU funds to finance projects.
-In addition to this hands-on support from the Commission, each partnership can benefit from external advisory service of up to 100.000 EUR for scale-up and commercialisation activities.
-The money comes from the European Regional Development Fund (ERDF).
+In addition to this hands-on support from the Commission, each partnership can benefit from an external advisory service of up to 100.000 EUR for scale-up and commercialisation activities.
+The money is provided by the European Regional Development Fund (ERDF).

-The work with the partnerships will run as a Pilot Action until the end of 2021.
-The pilot further stimulates interregional cooperation, with the possibility for the partnerships to apply for support under the new programmes and the “Interregional Innovation Investment” instrument from 2022 onwards.
+The partnerships will run as a pilot action until the end of 2021.
+The pilot stimulates interregional cooperation, with the possibility for the partnerships to apply for support under the new programmes and the “Interregional Innovation Investment” instrument from 2022 onwards.

 Successful Project Submission

-TMO was authorized by the state of Thuringia/DE to answer the above mentioned “Call for expression of interest for Covid-19 Response and Recovery Partnerships – Pilot Action for Interregional Innovation” and to submit a partnership application in the area “sustainable and digital tourism” that was selected for funding in January 2021.
+The Time Machine Organisation was authorised by the state of Thuringia/DE to answer the above mentioned “Call for expression of interest for Covid-19 Response and Recovery Partnerships – Pilot Action for Interregional Innovation” and to submit a partnership application in the area “sustainable and digital tourism” that was selected for funding in January 2021.

-In this one-year Pilot Action the following 7 European regions will join forces:
+In this one-year pilot action the following seven European regions will join forces:

-The interregional cooperation intends to develop advisory and support structures for research institutions, companies, regional authorities and cultural institutions such as museums or heritage sites to get advice and help in establishing new digital formats.
+The interregional cooperation will develop advisory and support structures for research institutions, companies, regional authorities and cultural institutions such as museums or heritage sites to receive advice and help in establishing new digital formats.

-Business cases emerging from the regions will be supported through concrete actions including co-investment models, IP and certification support, business coaching and consultancy, linked with EU funding instruments.
+Business cases emerging from these seven regions will be supported through concrete actions including co-investment models, Internet Protocol and certification support, business coaching and consultancy, linked with EU-funding instruments.

 The partnership has set up a Survey (open from March until June 2021) to map and identify possible business cases, services and service providers on regional and EU level, as well as barriers against successful commercialisation and innovation uptake and specific needs for support.

-Submissions can be made focussing on the following fields of interest:
+Submissions can be made focusing on the following fields of interest:

 Additionally, regional stakeholder workshops will be organised in cooperation with partnering regions to bring together researchers, innovators, business support agencies, regional public authorities and investors etc. to work on joint business and use cases.

-After the start-up phase, supported by the European Commission, the partnership is to be expanded to other European regions, in particular from the network of TMO, where the growing amount of Local Time Machine Projects build an easily accessible and valuable stock of potential use cases.
+After the start-up phase, supported by the European Commission, the partnership is to be expanded to other European regions, in particular from the network of the Time Machine Organisation, where the growing amount of Local Time Machine Projects build an easily accessible and valuable stock of potential use cases.

 STAY TUNED FOR FURTHER UPDATES

-In case you missed our information and matchmaking event “Digitisation, Cultural Heritage and Smart Tourism – Infoday and Matchmaking Event” staged on 9th June 2021 – find here a short summary:
+In case you missed our information and matchmaking event “Digitisation, Cultural Heritage and Smart Tourism – Info Day and Matchmaking Event” held on 9 June 2021 click below for a short summary: